 Anyone seeking to create meaningful and engaging eLearning courses can benefit by remembering what it is like to be on the other side.
 It is bad practice to subject learners to any training that you would not participate in yourself.

 It’s time you stop blaming the “boring” content and commit to stop tormenting the learners who are required to take your course!
-Our job as eLearning designers is to FASCINATE the learner from beginning to end.
+Our job as eLearning designers is to FASCINATE and DELIGHT the learner from beginning to end.
 In the excitement of launching a new course, it’s easy to overlook details.
-Therefore, it can be very useful to have a checklist for last minute touches.
+Therefore, it can be very useful to have a checklist for last-minute touches.

 Ask yourself: Would I read/watch this course?
 If the answer is “no,” then you know you are doing something wrong.
 Before you publish your course, review these items to make sure it is worth taking: